-- 17.6 In all cases of classification of awards, the CGPAs cited above are indicative.
-The Examination Board has the right, upon the recommendation of the respective academic unit, to make exceptions in the application of the indicative GPAs. - 17.7 College/School Examination Boards classify awards with regard to, but not necessarily in strict conformity with, a student's CGPA.
+- 17.4.3 In all cases of classification of awards, the CGPAs cited above are indicative.
+The Examination Board has the right, upon the recommendation of the respective academic unit, to make exceptions in the application of the indicative GPAs. - 17.4.4 College/School Examination Boards classify awards with regard to, but not necessarily in strict conformity with, a student's CGPA. - 17.4.5 The above guidelines also apply in determining the classification of awards for a double degree, and the classifications to be awarded should be endorsed by both the College/School Examination Boards concerned.